Email Marketing Best Practices Guide

 Be consistent with your sending schedule, whether daily, weekly, bi-weekly.
 As your subscribers become familiar with your consistency, their trust in you (and your value to them) are increased.

 For best results, we recommend sending business emails on Tuesdays through Thursdays.
 Business emails sent on Mondays can easily be lost in the weekend clutter.
-Business emails sent on a Friday can easily be ignore in the rush to get away from the office for the weekend.
+Business emails sent on a Friday can easily be ignored in the rush to get away from the office for the weekend.

 Make your “From” name in your messages either your company name or the name of a constact person at your business.
 Then be consistent in using that name.
 Many times, the decision to open an email or not is made in a split-second.
 By using a name that is familiar to your subscribers, you dramatically improve the odds of having your message opened.